rideau-info.com

 As the loader dug into the bank of the knoll, Joe, one of the workers, saw something that didn’t look quite right.
 He motioned the loader operator to stop and approached the exposed side of the bank.
 He stared at it, trying to figure out what exactly he was looking at.
 It took him a few seconds to realize that it was a skull, starting right back at him.

-“Get the police” cried Joe and one of the men ran off, jumping into his truck and raced into Elgin to get help.
+“Get the police!” cried Joe and one of the men ran off, jumping into his truck and racing into Elgin to get help.

 By the time he returned with the authorities, the men at the site had come to realize that this was not a recent burial.
 In addition, while poking around, they found that they had uncovered the skeletons of at least three bodies.
 It didn’t take long for the local grapevine to go into high gear and soon all sorts of people were showing up.

-It was an old timer that solved the mystery.
+It was an old timer who solved the mystery.
 “This must be the old burying ground” he said.
 “I remember being told, when I was just a young lad, that when the Rideau Canal was being built, there was a burying ground near the Great Dam.
-This must be it”
+This must be it.”

 Exposed to sun and air, the blue uniform was starting to disintegrate.
 All that could be saved were the brass buttons.
-One of the local men, Robert McGuire, gathered up the remains of the skeleton, put it in a box and re-buried it on the site.
+One of the local men, Robert McGuire, gathered up the remains of the skeletons, put them in a box and re-buried them on the site.
 Needless to say, the gravel pit was shut down.

 It was initially thought that the uniform belonged to a soldier stationed at Jones Falls during the construction of the Rideau Canal, however the brass buttons dated to the mid-1800s.
 The skeleton belonged to someone who had died and been buried many years after the building of the canal.
 The exact identity of the man was never determined.

-By the late 1800s, these local and family cemeteries had fallen out of use in favour of the more formalized church cemeteries.
+By the late 1800s, most of these local and family cemeteries had fallen out of use, in favour of the more formalized church cemeteries.
 Many of these old cemeteries, such as the one at Jones Falls, were abandoned, and, over time, forgotten.
 That is, until the unwary gravel pit crew rediscovered the original use of this land.

 Who is Buried Here?

 Many myths and misconceptions have grown over the years about death and burial during the building of the Rideau Canal.
-An example of this is a series of articles that appeared a couple of years ago in which, referencing the Sappers and Miners who died at Newboro, stated that they “died in such numbers that they were buried in unmarked graves beside the labourers.”
+A recent example of this is a series of articles in the Ottawa Citizen, which, referencing the Sappers and Miners who died at Newboro, stated that “even the Royal Sappers, whom he [Colonel By] dispatched to the summit, died in such numbers they were buried in unmarked graves beside the labourers.”
 What would be your guess at a number based on that statement?
 Dozens?
 Hundreds?
-The total number of Sappers and Miners that died during the entire construction of the Rideau Canal was 22.
+The total number of Sappers and Miners who died during the entire construction of the Rideau Canal was 22.
 If we assume that about half of them died at Newboro, then “died in such numbers” equals 11.
-The reporter obviously didn’t do much research or fact checking.
+The reporter obviously didn't do much fact checking.

 Were the graves unmarked?
 No — the graves were marked with wooden markers which have long since rotted away.
 Headstones, even for locals, were rare at the time, although some do exist.
 What does remain in these old cemeteries are some of the fieldstones that were used in conjunction with the wooden markers.

-In assessing how many were buried in these old cemeteries, we are faced with a problem that there are no firm numbers for how many died during the building of the Rideau Canal.
-And, even if we could count the graves in these cemeteries, since many saw continued use for upwards of 50 years after the building of the Rideau Canal, the numbers would be meaningless in terms of canal era deaths.
+In assessing how many were buried in these old cemeteries, we are faced with the problem that there are no firm numbers for how many died during the building of the Rideau Canal.
+And, even if we could count the graves in these cemeteries, the numbers would be meaningless in terms of canal era deaths, since many of these cemeteries saw continued use for upwards of 50 years after the building of the Rideau Canal.
 There is no way to distinguish an 1830 grave from an 1840 grave (unless you can find some brass buttons).

-We use that same nice big round number today as the estimate of the number of men who died during the construction of the Rideau Canal.
+Today we use the round number of 1,000 as an estimate of the total number of men and family members who died during the construction of the Rideau Canal.
 This 1,000 number is just a very rough guess.
-The single largest cause of death was malaria (and complications from it and other diseases and health issues of the day).
-The best estimates for this are about 500 men.
-Dozens more would die of other diseases.
+The single largest cause of death was malaria (and the complications from it in combination with other diseases and health issues of the day, see “Malaria: The Secret Immigrant”).
+The best estimate for deaths from this is about 400 to 600 people.
+Many others died from other diseases of the day.

-Then there are accidents.
-For instance, we know that 5 Sappers and Miners died from blasting related accidents and one died by drowning (the remaining 16 died of sickness or have no cause given).
-However, there are few reports of accidents in the papers of the day.
+Then there were the accidents.
+For instance, we know that during the construction period, 5 Sappers and Miners died from blasting related accidents and one died by drowning (the remaining 16 died of sickness or had no cause given).
+However, there were few reports of accidents in the papers of the day.
 In fact, the Montreal Herald reported in its December 15, 1827 edition “The last advices from the Rideau Canal, we regret to state, mention the occurrence of a number of distressing accidents.
 Two labourers have been smothered by a bank of clay falling on them at Hog’s Back. … Considering, however, the extent of the works, and the dangerous nature of many of them, there have been fewer accidents since the commencement, than could have been supposed.
-Two have be before this killed by blasts … and one killed by a tree falling on him."
-[Price p.132]
+Two have been before this killed by blasts … and one killed by a tree falling on him.”

 We also know that women and children died from disease at the canal construction sites.
-Deaths from malaria were almost in equal number to the men.
-For instance, in 1830, 27 (of 1327) men were recorded as having died at the southern lockstations (Kingston Mills to Newboro) of malaria.
+Deaths from malaria were in almost equal number to the men.
+For instance, in 1830, 27 (of 1,327) men were recorded as having died of malaria at the southern lockstations (Kingston Mills to Newboro).
 Those same records show that 28 women and children also died.

-So, who and how many are buried at Jones Falls?
-During canal construction, the crews at Jones Falls were comprised mainly of Scots and French Canadians working for contractor John Redpath.
-We know that in 1828, the first outbreak of malaria, that of 246 men at Jones Falls, 146 were recorded as taking sick and 2 died.
+Who and how many were buried at Jones Falls?
+During canal construction, the crews at Jones Falls were comprised mainly of Scots and French-Canadians working for contractor John Redpath.
+We know that in 1828, during the first outbreak of malaria, of 246 men at Jones Falls, 146 were recorded as taking sick and 2 died.
 No women or children are recorded as dying in that year.
-In 1830, we know that at least 55 men, women and children died between Kingston Mills and Newboro, presumably some at Jones Falls.
+In 1830, we know that at least 55 men, women and children died between Kingston Mills and Newboro, presumably including some at Jones Falls.

-Local storyteller, G. Clare Churchill, records that the sick from Jones Falls were taken to a temporary “hospital,” a log cabin located on Sand Lake Road near Bush Road (Sand Lake Road was part of the road to the quarry used to transport the stones to the lock and dam at Jones Falls) and that several of the local women looked after the sick men.
+We have no reliable detailed accounts of death, sickness and burial during the building of the Rideau Canal.
+A cautionary tale in accepting local anecdotal history as the truth is seen with storyteller, G. Clare Churchill.
+He records that the sick from Jones Falls were taken to a temporary “hospital,” a log cabin located on Sand Lake Road near Bush Road, and that several of the local women looked after the sick men.
 Churchill states that one of the ladies, a Mrs. Baker, died of malaria.
 He also notes that a Mrs. John Gilpin was responsible for preparing the bodies for burial.

-Noted local historian, Sue Warren, points out several problems with this story, including the facts that the log cabin that Churchill refers to wasn't built until the 1840s and that Mrs. Baker was alive and kicking at the time of canal construction (she passed away in the late 1840s).
-Churchill's tale is referring to a later, post-canal epidemic, and, similar to several other local "histories" and anecdotal tales, got the time periods mixed up.
+That story is correct in as much as Sand Lake Road was part of the road used to transport the stones from the quarry to Jones Falls and so it did exist in the canal construction period.
+But local historian Sue Warren points out several discrepancies with Churchill’s story, including the facts that the log cabin he refers to wasn’t built until the 1840s, and that Mrs. Baker was alive and kicking at the time of canal construction (she passed away in the late 1840s).
+Churchill’s tale is referring to a later, post-canal epidemic, and, similar to many other local “histories” and anecdotal tales, got the time periods mixed up.

-From from 2,000 to 3,000 men worked each year on building the Rideau Canal.
-They comprised various groups; there were the Royal Sappers and Miners (162 men from the British Isles); the contractors (mostly from Canada, some U.S.), the various skilled tradesmen (carpenters, masons, smiths, coopers, etc.), comprised mostly of men from the British Isles and from Upper (Ontario) & Lower (Quebec) Canada; and the labourers, which were comprised of about 60% immigrant Irish and 40% French-Canadian.
+From 2,000 to 3,000 men worked portions of each year building the Rideau Canal.
+They comprised various groups: there were the Royal Sappers and Miners (162 men from the British Isles); the contractors (mostly from Canada, some U.S.); the various skilled tradesmen (carpenters, masons, smiths, coopers, etc.), comprised mostly of men from the British Isles and from Upper (Ontario) and Lower (Québec) Canada; and the labourers, who were about 60% immigrant Irish and 40% French-Canadian.

 The Lock Construction Camp at Jones Falls